clockworklabs/com.clockworklabs.spacetimedbsdk/.github/pull_request_template.md

 ## Requires SpacetimeDB PRs
 *List any PRs here that are required for this SDK change to work*

+## Testsuite
+*If you would like to run against a specific SpacetimeDB branch in the testsuite, specify that here.
+This is a branch name, not a PR.*

+SpacetimeDB branch name:

 ## Testing
 *Write instructions for a test that you performed for this PR*